shuvoaftab/chrome-extensions/fs-ticket-beautify/privacy.md

 ## Privacy Policy for FS Ticket Beautify Chrome Extension

-This Privacy Policy governs how Ibrahim Sharif collects, uses, maintains, and discloses information collected from users (each, a "User") of the Timer mobile extension ("extension").
+This Privacy Policy governs how Ibrahim Sharif collects, uses, maintains, and discloses information collected from users (each, a "User") of the FS Ticket Beautify mobile extension ("extension").
 This privacy policy applies to the extension and all products and services offered by Ibrahim Sharif.

 ## Information Collection and Use

 As of now, the extension does not require any user information to be submitted and we do not collect as well.
-If you have any questions or want to submit any experience with the Timer extension.
+If you have any questions or want to submit any experience with the FS Ticket Beautify extension.
 You can do so by creating an issue under this GitHub Repository.

 ## Non-personal Identification Information